Number 3 was a real shocker to me !

 Let me start by saying that this is not a joke at all.
 This is something I have heard and checked the information available and it seems legit.

-We are all aware of the drought in California and the shortage of water.
+We are all aware of the drought in some areas here in the USA and the shortage of water.
 It is getting to crisis proportions and needs some serious ideas to save water.

 Don’t use your toilet when you have to pee.
 Use your compost pile.
 Yep, your compost pile.